cortze/rpi-nwaku/README.md

 ```bash
 make -j4 nwakunode2
 ```
-_NOTE: the flag `-j4` is not stricktly necessary.
+_NOTE: the flag `-j4` is not strictly necessary.
 However, this makes the compilation way faster as it uses the availabe cores of the CPU to speed up the compilation_

 I compile it a few times, and it always took between 25 and 30 minutes:
 ```bash